divio/divio-cloud-docs/how-to/django-create-deploy.rst

 ..  _django-create-deploy-static:

-Configure static and media settings:
+Configure static and media settings.
+First, add the ``WhiteNoiseMiddleware`` to the list of ``MIDDLEWARE``, after the ``SecurityMiddleware``:

+..  code-block:: python
+    :emphasize-lines: 3

+    MIDDLEWARE = [
+        'django.middleware.security.SecurityMiddleware',
+        'whitenoise.middleware.WhiteNoiseMiddleware',
+        [...]
+    ]

+and then:

 ..  code-block:: python